Genlocus/Orderi/README.md

-A small application that allows you to order food directly from a table in a restaurant using an integrated menu and prints your sales check finaly via printer.
+A small application that allows you to order food directly from a table in a restaurant using an integrated menu and prints your sales check finally via printer.

-The develope of this Flutter application was just for fun and to learn a bit about Dart and Flutter
+The develope of this Flutter application was just for fun and to learn a bit about Dart and Flutter.